Master of Arts

 Our Program

-Our M.A. program equips students with the skills and education necessary to succeed in business, international organizations, government agencies, and nonprofits, among others.
-In our master's program, you will become a skilled professional who can lead teams and develop policies that improve people's lives.
-Ready to challenge yourself?
-Check out our two master's tracks and three specializations!
+Our M.A. program equips students with the skills and knowledge necessary to succeed in careers across business, international organizations, government agencies, and nonprofits, among others.
+Through rigorous coursework and learning, students develop the expertise to lead teams, develop policies that improve people's lives, and drive meaningful change.

 IMG_7433_Original